LTER-LIFE/FDFDT-Manual/docs/06-standard.md

 Before assigning the terms of the event class to your data you should define what exactly one event is in your data.
 An event is generally defined as an action that occurs at a certain time and place.
 Depending on how your data is collected, there might also be some hierarchy in your events that should be accounted for.
 Defining how events are structured in your data and which measurements or occurrences belong together, makes it easier to properly map your data to the respective terms, especially eventID and parentEventID, and later on facilitates structuring of the data.

 #### eventID & parentEventID {#eventID}
-The eventID can be a globally unique identifier or an identifier specific to the data set.
+The eventID can be a globally unique identifier or an identifier specific to the dataset.
 For more information on how to create globally unique identifiers, see [this chapter](#GUIDcreation).
-If you choose to create identifiers specific to the data set, we recommend establishing a structure that simultaneously is informative about the event.
+If you choose to create identifiers specific to the dataset, we recommend establishing a structure that simultaneously is informative about the event.
 If there is a hierarchy in the events, eventIDs should build on the parentEventIDs.
 We recommend using separators (e.g., “_” or “-”) to indicate the different blocks of the event levels within an eventID.

 :::{.infobox .infoimg}
 Some guides about persistent identifiers (e.g., @Richards) state that IDs should be opaque, meaning that they do not give any information about what they describe or relationships between resources.
 By this it can be avoided that the ID contains information that might no longer be true at a later time (because the resource has changed).
 However, these guides mostly referred to opaque identifiers on the data or resource level and not on the record level, which is why we decided to increase human-readability by creating informative dataset specific IDs.
 This problem does of course not occur if you choose GUIDs.